ananditasinghh/kristoff_frosty_ride/README.md

 How to Play?

-This project can be opened in Unity and is playable.
+All the relevant files are provided and can be downloaded.
+The game can run on any device which supports Unity 2021 and Visual Studio code.
+The visual Studio Code should have necessary or the lastest c# extensions, so as the code can run.

 The development of this game is divided as follow :